weedz/dotfiles/README.md

 Install `handlr-bin` and `xdg-utils-handlr` (to replace `xdg-open`).
 Should just work.

 Make sure to handle `inode/directory`.
+Example for the nemo file manager: `handlr set inode/directory nemo.desktop`